vlachenal/webservices-bench/README.md

 I have done these projects on my free time ; that's why they are published under Do What the Fuck You Want to Public License: you can reuse them as you want.
 I don't care about it.

+Feel free to fork (and make pull request) to complete and/or fix my tests.

 ## Maven
 When I began my integration tests, I began to write the pom.xml.
 I found it too complex and too verbose.